-New Mexico Governor declares state of emergency for Doña Ana County, nearly $1 million in state funds for recovery
+New Mexico governor declares state of emergency for Doña Ana County, nearly $1 million in state funds for recovery

 The state has been on the ground assisting local authorities and will continue to support relief efforts. pic.twitter.com/SwT7Fvuk3G

-Lujan’s declaration will provide local agencies with hundreds of thousands of dollars to help rehabilitate communities greatly impacted by heavy rains and flooding this week.
+Lujan’s declaration will provide local agencies with hundreds of thousands of dollars to help rehabilitate communities greatly affected by heavy rains and flooding this week.

-“I’m very grateful for the quick responses from both local authorities in the affected areas and state departments in my administration, who have been and will continue coordinating with resources on the ground,” Lujan tweeted.
+“I’m very grateful for the quick responses from both local authorities in the affected areas and state departments in my administration, who have been and will continue coordinating with resources on the ground,” Lujan tweeted on Sunday.